 Yes, indeed!
 “It just takes a little (atmospheric) wiggle” and we could be hunkering down in the face of 175 mph winds.

 But isn’t that life?
 A little wiggle in the financial markets . . . a little wiggle with respect to our health . . . a little wiggle with a loved one . . . a little political wiggle — and that feeling of comfortable security vanishes.

 Can someone point me to a safe place, please?

-If you are looking for a safe place, the Rock of Gibraltar is a pinnacle of peace.
-Stubbornly fixed on the southern coast of Spain, it has served as a haven of refuge for Arabs, Spaniards, and for the last three centuries, the British.
+How about the Rock of Gibraltar?
+That pinnacle of peace, stubbornly fixed on the southern coast of Spain, has served as a haven of refuge for Arabs, Spaniards, and for the last three centuries, the British.

 How safe is it?
 In 1779 Spain laid siege to Gibraltar for three years, seven months and twelve days in attempt to wrestle back control.
 “The Great Siege” failed.
 It was the last attempt to take the Rock by force.
 Is it any wonder that the phrase “As safe as the Rock” became commonplace in the English language?

-The Great Siege of 1779 failed -- not because of the defenders -- but because of where their feet were planted.
-The Rock of Gibraltar was the difference!
+You see, the Great Siege of 1779 failed -- not because the defenders were strong -- but because their feet were planted on the the Rock of Gibraltar.